 Things to consider when choosing a fishing rod

-The most important things to consider when choosing your fishing rod are what species you are targeting and how you are going to target them.
+The most important things to consider when choosing your fishing rod are what species you’re targeting and how you’re going to target them.

 You might be focusing your efforts on a particular fish or you may be looking for a multi-purpose rod to target many different species.
-Asking yourself a few key questions will help you refine your search for the right rod.
+Asking yourself a few key questions will help you narrow down your search for the right rod.

 Are you intending to fish from a kayak or boat?